felixarntz/wp-encrypt/readme.txt

 == Description ==

+> **No longer maintained:**
+> This plugin is no longer maintained.
+Unfortunately I don't have the capacities to keep up with this project as there are other WordPress-related projects & plugins that are higher priority to me.
+Furthermore I'd like to remind that this is an experimental plugin and requires quite a bit of technical knowledge, since setting up SSL certificates is unfortunately still not a trivial task.
+It also won't work on many setups that don't provide access to some of the areas required.
+> I want to thank all the users of this plugin.
+If you're interested in continuing maintenance for the project from here, please contact me.

 _WP Encrypt_ is an easy-to-use client for the new [Let's Encrypt](https://letsencrypt.org/) service which provides free SSL certificates for everyone.
 No reason to have an unprotected WordPress site any longer!
 [1]

 Using the plugin, you can quickly acquire a new certificate for your site.
 Once you have registered and received a certificate, you can switch your site to HTTPS.
 [2]